TotalTakeover/FiguraMerlingAvatar/README.md

 - Auria (Molang Conversions)

 ## Features
 Below is a list of all features this Avatar contains, but you could always watch instead of read:

+### Warning!
+This list is extremely outdated, features may or may not exist.

 [<img src="https://img.youtube.com/vi/rSYfbQ1mkgM/maxresdefault.jpg" alt="image" width="300" height="auto">](https://youtu.be/rSYfbQ1mkgM)
 (v3.0.0 release shown)